tg117official/azure_tg117_de_free/03_azure-iam-rbac-policy-billing-hands-on-guide.md

 ---

-## Create Container and Folder Structure
+## Step 6: Create Container and Folder Structure

 Create one container: